dropbox/stone/doc/evolve_spec.rst

 Evolving a Spec
 ***************

 APIs are constantly evolving.
-In designing Babel, we sought to codify what changes are backwards incompatible, and added facilities to make maintaining compatibility easier.
+In designing Stone, we sought to codify what changes are backwards incompatible, and added facilities to make maintaining compatibility easier.